/

 IS WIFI THE SAME AS BROADBAND?

-No. Broadband is the actual connection coming into your house (via cable, fibre, or satellite).
-WiFi is just the wireless method used to distribute that broadband connection to your devices inside the home.
+No. Broadband is the internet access service itself, which can be delivered via DSL, cable, fibre, fixed wireless, mobile broadband, or satellite.
+WiFi is the local wireless method used to connect your devices to that internet connection inside the home.

 WHAT WAS BEFORE BROADBAND?